rcbops-cookbooks/nova-network/README.md

 Nova Networking
 ----
 * `nova["network"]["provider"]` - The networking provider to use with nova.
-By default this is set to nova, but can be changed to quantum.
+By default this is set to nova, but can be changed to neutron.
 * `nova["networks"]` - An array of networks to be assigned to instances on creation

 ### Example